travel to Dublin?

 stores; Brown Thomas as the most glamorous.

-known shopping centre.
+known shopping centres in Dublin.

 Wild Irish smoked salmon is delicious and reasonably priced.